What Is Keyword Research?

 Google Keyword Tool (Free)

-The Google keyword tool is a free tool provided by Google that allows you to do keyword research for PPC (Google Ads) purposes but you can also use it to do keyword research for SEO.
+The Google keyword tool is a free tool provided by Google that allows you to do keyword research for PPC (Google Ads) purposes, but you can also use it to do keyword research for SEO.

 Go to Google Ads and register for a free account.
-Then, create a Google Ads campaign but do not activate it, keep it paused and access the tool by selecting TOOLS and then KEYWORD PLANNER.
+Then, create a Google Ads campaign, but do not activate it.
+Keep it paused, and access the tool by selecting TOOLS and then KEYWORD PLANNER.

 Another free keyword research tool that is worth exploring is Ubersuggest.
 You can use it to do both topic and keyword research.

-While the tool is free, the only disadvantage is that it does not allow you to create an account to save your reports or keywords and this means that every time you want to do keyword research, you need to start from the beginning.
+While the tool is free, the only disadvantage is that it does not allow you to create an account to save your reports or keywords, and this means that every time you want to do keyword research, you need to start from the beginning.

 Google Search Console (Free)

-Keyword research is an on-going process and the best tool to use to find out the actual keywords your pages are ranking, is the Google Search console.
+Keyword research is an ongoing process, and the best tool to use to find out the actual keywords your pages are ranking is the Google Search console.

-Google may rank the page for different keywords and the way to ‘correct this’ is to find out for which keywords the page has more chances of ranking and add those keywords in your content.
+Why this is an important step?
+When you optimize a page for a keyword, it does not always go as planned.
+Google may rank the page for different keywords, and the way to ‘correct this’ is to find out which keywords the page has more chances of ranking for and add those keywords to your content.